vomira/street-fighter/gamelogic.md

 To Do

-- loose stamina on block
+- constantly loose stamina on block
 - Animations!
-- restore Stamina with time
 - special attacks
+- winner screen
+- background music
+- add gifs to start screen